 The club was rebuilt, and, as big bands fell out of favor in the 40s, the New Gypsy Tea Room booked smaller combos, including a trio with two local heros, barrelhouse pianist “Tuts” Washington and blues shouter Smiley Lewis.
 The new room also hosted recording sessions, notably for clarinetist George Lewis, who enjoyed a late-career resurgence in the traditional jazz revival of the 1940s.

-The club was always full of characters.
+The club was full of characters.
 Patsy Vidalia, the female impersonator who famously emceed at the Dew Drop Inn, premiered her act at the Gypsy Tea Room.
 Rock and Roll Hall of Fame drummer Earl Palmer, who grew up in the neighborhood, recalled the scene: “Buddy Tureaud was the emcee and spoke the worst English in the world: ‘Y’all get ready, we going bring y’all so-and-so, boy shit can she sing!’”
 Palmer also remembered fights onstage between husband and wife team Billie and DeDe Pierce, who, like Dejan, became regulars at Preservation Hall later in their lives.

 Cousin Joe, who lived over and worked in the Gypsy Tea Room, performs in 1984.